Date: 26 May 2021

 When you place an order on the Website, you are contracting with Charlotte Tilbury Beauty Limited, but we are part of a wider group of Charlotte Tilbury companies that run and operate the Charlotte Tilbury business elsewhere across the globe.
 This includes in the US, Canada, the Netherlands, Germany and Hong Kong.
 When we refer to the ‘Charlotte Tilbury Group’ we are referring to the wider global group of Charlotte Tilbury companies.

 You can purchase Charlotte Tilbury products and services via our retail partners across the UK.
 For example in Selfridges & Co., Harrods, The John Lewis Partnership, House of Fraser etc (we refer to these as our ‘Retail Partners’).
-Please note that when you are purchasing Charlotte Tilbury products and/or services through a Retail Partner, either online or in one of their stores, you are contracting directly with that Retail Partner and not with us or the wider Charlotte Tilbury Group.
+Please note that when you are purchasing Charlotte Tilbury products and/or services at through a Retail Partner, either online or in one of their stores, you are contracting directly with that Retail Partner and not with us or the wider Charlotte Tilbury Group.

 Any personal data which you provide to a Retail Partner will be controlled by the Retail Partner and you should visit the Retail Partner’s website or contact them directly if you have any questions about how they process, handle and use your personal data.